 If you regularly use your oven, you probably know the struggle of cleaning it.
 Because our ovens consist of many parts that tend to become greasy over time, it is always helpful to know a solution that can ease up the oven cleaning routine.
 If you are a happy owner of a self-cleaning oven, the oven racks still require old-fashioned cleaning, as they might get damaged from the self-cleaning functionality.

-Your oven is made of many components and the ones that probably get dirty the easiest, are the oven racks.
-Of course, there are many cleaning products that you can use.
+There are many cleaning products that you can easily find in a local store.
 However, most of them are filled with dangerous chemicals that release harmful fumes.
-So, is there any way to clean oven racks using non-toxic products?
+So, is there any way to clean oven racks naturally?
 Of course, there is!

-- Doesn’t have time to search for specific oven cleaning products.
+Doesn’t have specific oven cleaning products at the moment.

 Then this article is just for you!
-Here, you will read all about how to clean your oven racks naturally by using products such as baking soda, white vinegar, dryer sheets and more!
+Here, you will read all about how to clean your oven racks naturally by using products such as baking soda, white vinegar and more!

 How to clean oven racks with ammonia

 There are two ways you can use ammonia to clean your oven racks – by taking them out or by keeping them inside the cooker.
 But before you read the cleaning instructions…